 You can click on the drop-down menu at the top of the page to sort the plans by Lowest drug + premium cost and other criteria.
-Click on the Plan Details button for each plan to get more information about copayments and monthly costs for the drugs on your list.
-You'll also see when you’ll enter and leave the coverage gap, based on the costs of your drugs.
+Click on Plan Details for each plan to learn about copayments and monthly costs for the drugs on your list.

-The Plan Finder can show you copayments for various services.
-Click on Plan Details and scroll down to Benefits & Costs — or click the Benefits & Costs tab to do the same thing — to see copayments for primary doctor and specialist visits, lab services, X-rays, diagnostic radiology services such as MRIs, emergency care, inpatient and outpatient hospital coverage, physical therapy and other services.
+The Medicare Plan Finder outlines copayments for various services.
+Click on Plan Details and then Benefits & Costs to see copayments for primary doctor and specialist visits, diagnostic tests, lab services, diagnostic radiology services such as MRIs, X-rays, emergency care, inpatient and outpatient hospital coverage, physical therapy and other services.

-Most Medicare Advantage plans have provider networks, so you’ll need to find out whether the doctors, hospitals and outpatient clinics you want to use are covered.
-The Plan Details page in Plan Finder may include a link to the plan’s provider network.
-If so, search or scroll down to Provider Costs.
+Most Medicare Advantage plans have provider networks, so you’ll need to find out whether you’ll have coverage for the doctors, hospitals and outpatient clinics you want to use.
+Scroll down to Benefits & Costs for a link to the plan’s provider network directory.

-Also find out how your Medicare Advantage plan will treat your use of an out-of-network provider:
+Also find out how your Medicare Advantage plan will work with an out-of-network provider:

 Many Medicare Advantage plans offer some coverage for dental, hearing and vision care.
 Some plans offer additional benefits, such as a gym membership, in-home safety devices and transportation to medical appointments.
 A plan may offer special coverage for chronic conditions.